RaghadKhaled/Food-text-classification-system/README.md

 ---

 This is a project required for a Software Engineering2 course.<br>
-It is done as teamwork by Alhanouf Almansour and Kholod Alnufie and Raghad Albosais.
+It is done as teamwork by Alhanouf Almansour and Kholod Alnufaie and Raghad Albosais.

 ---
 ## Table of content